VITA-Group/INS/README.md

 ```
 where `<config_file>` is the path to the configuration file of your experiment instance.
 Examples and pre-defined configuration files are provided in `configs` folder.

+### Download Prepared Data:
+We provide a data sample for scene "room" in the [Google_Drive](https://drive.google.com/file/d/1W0jtIAu0el04awnSNp712gHZTQJ9nGiU/view?usp=sharing), you can direct download it without any modification.
 ## Testing

 After generating datasets, users can test the conditional style interpolation of INS+NeRF by the following command: